 JustGiving has launched an integration with the free run and ride app Strava, so it’s easier to keep your family and friends updated and share your achievements – this will help you to receive encouragement and donations as you progress!

-- One fundraising family set themselves a mountainous challenge this summer by walking up Beinn Ghlas and Ben Lawers to train for their final aim of scaling Ben Nevis.
+- One fundraising family set themselves a mountainous challenge in summer by walking up Beinn Ghlas and Ben Lawers to train for their final aim of scaling Ben Nevis

 - Richard, William, Jackie and Andrew – completed the West Highland Way in one week and executed a superb fundraising campaign.
 With help and a huge amount of generosity from many family and friends they raised over £6,000 in aid of our work!